marrlab/InstantDL/instantdl/README.md

-"use_algorithm": "Regression", "SemanticSegmentation", "Instance Segmentation" or "Classification" "path": "data/Ouncomol_NucEnvelope_3Dnew", #Set the path to your project directory here "use_pretrained_weights": false, # Set to true if you want to use pretrained weights "pretrained_weights_path": false, # Set a relative file path from your project directory with the filename here.
+"use_algorithm": "Regression", "SemanticSegmentation", "Instance Segmentation" or "Classification" "path": "data/Ouncomol_NucEnvelope_3Dnew", #Set the path to your project directory here "use_pretrained_weights": false, # Set to true if you want to use pretrained weights "pretrained_weights": false, # Set a relative file path from your project directory with the filename here.
 "batchsize": 2, # Set the batchsize depeding on your GPU capabilities "iterations_over_dataset": 200, # Set how many iterations over the dataset should be taken for learning.
 It might stop automatically if no improvement on the validation set was measured after 25 epochs